Computing canonical images in permutation groups with Graph Backtracking: Finding canonical images using search trees

-where the $i^{th}$ member of \textsc{Nodes} is the graphs added to the stack up until the end of the node with depth $i$.
+The $i^{th}$ member of \textsc{Stacks} is the graph that was added to the stack at depth $i$, if we count from the root node.
 Note that in practice this is not stored as a list of stacks, but as a single stack, and the size of the stack at the end of each node.
+Also, we assume that refiners do not add duplicate graphs -- adding these would not change the results or the correctness of the algorithm (as long as the graphs were added consistently).

-Using the same notation and looking at the remaining leaves in the ordering in which we describe them in Example \ref{example:canonical-image-graph}, the remaining lists coincide with $\textsc{Nodes}(l_1)$ up to the 5-th entry, so we do not repeat these entries and only give the remaining ones:
+Using the same notation and looking at the remaining leaves in the ordering in which we describe them in Example \ref{example:canonical-image-graph}, the remaining lists coincide with $\textsc{Stacks}(l_1)$ up to the 3rd entry.
+Thus, we do not repeat these entries and only give the remaining ones.